Back to all blogs

 Bazel's remote cache stores every action's output (compiled objects, linked binaries, test results), keyed by input hash.
 On a cached run, if the inputs haven't changed, Bazel reads the output back and skips the work.

 On a fully-warm cache, what's left of the build is mostly Bazel walking the action graph and pulling outputs out of storage.
-The compiler barely runs.

 Other benchmarks in this series